 Gestalt therapy is considered particularly valuable for helping to treat a wide range of psychological issues – especially as it can be applied as a long-term therapy or as a brief and focused approach.
 It has been found effective for managing tension, anxiety, addiction, post-traumatic stress, depression and other psychological problems that can prevent people from living life to the full.
 Overall, people who participate in gestalt therapy tend to feel more self-confident, calm and at peace with themselves.

 Acceptance and Commitment Therapy

 ACT is about values-guided action.
-There’s a big existential component to this model: What do you want to stand for in life?
+There’s a big existential component to this model and asks questions such as: what do you want to stand for in life?
 What really matters, deep in your heart?
 What do you want to be remembered for?
-ACT gets you in touch with what really matters in the big picture of your life: your heart’s deepest desires for whom you want to be, and what you want to do during your brief time on this planet.
+ACT is a therapy that helps you to connect to what really matters in the big picture of your life: your heart’s deepest desires for whom you want to be, and what you want to do during your brief time on this planet.
 You then use these core values to guide, motivate, and inspire change.
 Secondly, it’s about “mindful” action: action that you take consciously, with full awareness—open to your experience and fully engaged in whatever you’re doing.

 ACT gets its name from one of its core messages: accept what is out of your personal control, and commit to taking action that enriches your life.
 The aim of ACT is to help us create a rich, full, and meaningful life, while accepting the pain that life inevitably brings.
 ACT does this by: